carnotweat/remoteflake/README.md

   - flake is like makefile
   - configuration.nix is like ~/.config
 - why not take every overlay to ~/.config
-  - I am not in to too many files
+  - I am not in to too many files for sysops, even if the situtation arisres

+  , I d go with too manybranches.
 - todo
   - cachix
   - nickel